browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 The source code for the program *src* of *len* bytes long will be compiled for the target device.
-The arguement *opt* must be used to select the cross-compile target.
+The argument *opt* must be used to select the cross-compile target.
 Any additional compiler options may be provided as a string of the form that would be provided to a compiler at the command line.
 The cross-compile target is selected using the command line style options,